 School bus and public transit drivers and train operators are prohibited from talking on any type of cell phone or wireless electronic communication device, texting, or using any electronic device while operating a vehicle.

 Prosecution.
 The "Kulesh, Kubert and Bolis’ Law" provides for full prosecution of any motor vehicle operators driving recklessly because they are using a cell phone or other device.
-Drivers using handheld cell phones who cause injury or death in a serious accident can be prosecuted for assault by vehicle or criminal homicide. ...
+Drivers using handheld cell phones who cause injury or death in a serious accident can be prosecuted for assault by vehicle or criminal homicide.
+Both charges are ...